orta/robb.is/_posts/2014-06-22-cartography.md

 }
 {% endhighlight %}

-I also managed to created new attributed to constraint multiple attributes at the same time:
+I also managed to create new attributes to constraint multiple attributes at
+once:

 {% highlight text swift %}
 layout(view) { view in